snc2work/snc2work/README.md

 ### Profile

 👋 Hi, I’m Nari
-I'm passionate about the potential of Cryptocurrency and Artificial Intelligence.
+I'm passionate about the potential of Crypto and LLM.